These Hudson Valley businesses are highly inspiring. Adobe Stock | Monster Ztudio

 There is no shortage of brilliant business minds in the Hudson Valley.
-From a sustainable leader who wants to make Dutchess County greener to the creative team behind a streaming video app focused on locals and their stories, the innovative entrepreneurs you’ll meet on these pages are thinking well outside the box—and bringing lots of excitement (and investment) to our region.
+From a sustainable leader who wants to make Dutchess County greener to the creative team behind a streaming video app focused on locals and their stories, the innovative entrepreneurs you’ll meet in this feature are thinking well outside the box—and bringing lots of excitement (and investment) to our region.

 Founded by husband-and-wife team Henry Gage Jr. and Sally Warren, PhD, Build Green Now was inspired by increasing consumer demand for the construction industry to offer sustainable, low VOC (volatile organic compounds) building materials.